radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 A schema file in RadiantOne Identity Data Management contains the metadata pertaining to objects in identity data sources.
 This metadata is the basis for configuring identity views.
 Each identity data source must have at least one schema file.

-Schemas are managed from Control Panel > SETUP > Data Catalog > Data Sources > Selected data source > SCHEMA tab.
+Schemas are managed from Control Panel > Setup > Data Catalog > Data Sources > Selected data source > SCHEMA tab.

 It is important to understand that RadiantOne publishes an LDAP schema for clients to query using a base DN of cn=schema.
 Some clients leverage this information to integrate with the service, while others do not.
 This schema likely differs from the schemas of the identity data sources (backends).
 Therefore, if you have client applications that rely on metadata published in the RadiantOne LDAP schema, ensure that you either [Map the Backend Metadata](#mapping-metadata) to objects and attributes in the RadiantOne LDAP schema, or [Extend the RadiantOne LDAP Schema](#Include-in-RadiantOne-LDAP-Schema) with the metadata from the schema files associated with the backends.